jakekara/ctnamecleaner-py/README.md

 column with the Lookup.clean_dataframe() method.
 It uses pandas' DataFrame.join() method, so it's faster than using the Lookup.cean() method and applying it with a lambda function yourself.

+### Extending with other data

+Not in CT?
+Want to map other things, like population?
+Just make a spreadsheet and put it anywhere, online or locally, that Pandas .read_csv() can open.

+You can specify a spreadsheet (local or remote) to use as the lookup table when you instantiate a Lookup object.
+You have to specify a path to the sheet as well as the name of the raw name column and the clean name column.

+     >>> l = lookup.Lookup(csv_url="http://path/to/your/sheet",
+			   raw_name_col="something",
+			   clean_name_col="something_else")